Budgie or parakeet – what is the difference?

 Note: The cage base is in addition to these measurements.

 Some extra tips:

 - when considering cage size remember to take into account the cage fillers eg perches, seed and water dishes, toys, swings, ladders.
 Do not clutter your budgie’s cage.

-to enable your budgie to climb around its cage and get some exercise, ensure the cage has horizontal bars as well as vertical – do not buy a cage with vertical barring only.
+- to enable your budgie to climb around its cage and get some exercise, ensure the cage has horizontal bars as well as vertical – do not buy a cage with vertical barring only.

-a plastic removable tray at the bottom of the cage makes
+- a plastic removable tray at the bottom of the cage makes cleaning easier.

-9) budgie care - how much exercise for my budgie ?
+Budgie care – how much exercise for my budgie?

 Regardless of your budgie cage size please remember that in order to remain healthy and happy your budgie will require regular time out of its cage.
 It needs to exercise, so let your budgie out for a fly as often as possible – at least three times a week, but preferably daily.
 Insure all windows and doors are closed, and any hazards are out of the way.